 Drought

-Below-average rainfall in a given region results in prolonged water shortages.
-A phenomenon that can last for months or even years, with devastating consequences for both humans and the natural world.
-Agricultural productivity decreases, fires increase, water sources dry up.
-Ecosystems under stress ecosystems, leading to the death of plants and animals.
-Unfortunately, the drought will become more intense in the coming years, leading to civil unrest and mass climatic migrations.
-We need to find ways to adapt to this new reality, to minimize its impact.
+Below-average rainfall in a given region causes prolonged water shortages.
+A phenomenon that can last months or even years, with devastating consequences for both humans and the natural world.
+Agricultural productivity declines, fires increase, water sources dry up.
+Ecosystems stress ecosystems, leading to the death of plants and animals.
+Unfortunately, in the coming years the drought will become more intense, leading to civil unrest and mass climatic migrations.
+We must find ways to adapt to this new reality, to minimize its impact.

 Solutions:

 One of the most significant solutions to drought is the water saving.
 Starting from the food industry, that wastes oceans.
-And then, having arrived in our homes, move on to low flow shower heads, repair leaks and water the lawns only when necessary, perhaps using waste water from the sink (not that of washing clothes).
-To use innovative appliances that reuse water: smart bathroom furniture.
+And then, having arrived in our homes, move on to low flow shower heads, repair leaks and water lawns only when necessary, perhaps using waste water from the sink (not from washing clothes).
+To use innovative appliances that reuse water, smart bathroom furniture.
 In terms of landscaping, introducing drought-tolerant plants can help reduce the need for irrigation.
 Plants such as succulents, cacti and native herbs require less water.

 Extinction of species

 Every year, more and more species of plants and animals go extinct.
 Every year, a loss of 11.000 species is estimated.
 Since our advent, we humans we have practically destroyed half of the living species.
 Loss of habitat, climate change and pollution have helped us.
 Some of them are showing incredible adaptability: some animals are even changing shape.
-Not enough, of course.
-With the disappearance of species, the biological diversity of our planet also disappears.
+Not enough, obviously.
+As species disappear, the biological diversity of our planet also disappears.
 This loss of diversity can have far-reaching consequences, affecting everything from the food we eat to the air we breathe.

 Solutions: